inchron/callisto/README.md

 * Somewhere we have to explain the library based approach.
 * Library is prepared by Arm, SIP, OSVendor
 * Library is used when Architect at OEM, T1, ... plans migration to new SoC

-### Tracing of Source System

-#### Classic Scheduling Traces and Performance Extensions
-Classic scheduling trace have to be enriched with performance data.
-Details are described [here](doc/PMUTracing.md).

-### Scaling of Execution Times
-* Predict net execution times on target SoC
-* Granularity depends on use case.
-Typical task, runnable level,...
-*
-How to find scaling factors?

-#### Categorization
-* Categories in library
-* Used to define scope of scaling
-* Can be assigned based on known functionality (FFT, DCT, StateMachine, ...)
-* Annotations
-  * Performance data
-  * Can be filled from processed traces

-#### Benchmarks
-* Benchmarks are executed on all platforms
-* Results are stored in CoreDependedExecutionTimes
-* Scaling factors between platforms can be derived
-* Linked to categories
-* Helps to find representative categories

 ### Mapping to Target Hardware